10 Must-Have SEO Skills For High Achievers

 Like other website owners, I publish my content via WordPress, use different plugins to optimize WordPress performance and reduce the website’s loading speed.

 Since I know WordPress and SEO, I can easily set up a simple WordPress website and publish optimized content.
 However, many companies and solopreneurs need WordPress specialists with experienced SEO skills.

-Since most corporate and private blogs are powered by WordPress, you should get familiar with the WordPress interface, Yoast SEO plugin, content editor, and other features.
+Since WordPress powers most corporate and private blogs, you should get familiar with the WordPress interface, Yoast SEO plugin, content editor, and other features.

-“Experienced WordPress user” is a valuable skill for SEO jobs employers look for that can become your competitive advantage and land you the job of your dream.
+“Experienced WordPress user” is a valuable skill for SEO jobs employers look for that can become your competitive advantage and land you the job of your dreams.

 10. Understanding online business strategy